On the day

 Adjustments you can request

 Request adjustments when you book — they can’t be set up on the day.
-Available accommodations include the on-screen English or Welsh voiceover (no evidence needed), up to double the standard time on the multiple-choice section (evidence such as a teacher’s letter or a BDA-assured dyslexia screen), a reader or scribe, a separate room for severe anxiety (with evidence), on-screen British Sign Language interpreter, lip-speaker and hearing loop.
-See gov.uk — reading difficulty, disability or health condition .
+Available accommodations include the on-screen English or Welsh voiceover (no evidence needed), extra time on the multiple-choice section (with supporting evidence such as a teacher’s letter or an online dyslexia screening product — eligible candidates typically get up to double the 57-minute window), a reader, a recorder/scribe, question rewording (staff rephrase non-technical wording while keeping technical terms unchanged), on-screen British Sign Language video or in-person BSL interpreter, lip-speaker and hearing loop.
+Bespoke arrangements (for example, a separate or quieter room for severe anxiety or autism with sensory needs) can be agreed with DVSA customer services before booking (email theorycustomerservices@dvsa.gov.uk, phone 0300 200 1122 Mon–Fri 8am–5pm, or WhatsApp +44 (0)1908 787001 for messages only).
+See gov.uk — reading difficulty, disability or health condition.

 Before you go